C3 Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Note: The student can change the appearance of cells in the spreadsheet, depending on the data in them, using conditional formatting.
 This could be very useful in order to visualize the data in a budget, even if it is not a mathematical formula.

 Challenge students to plan a budget for the community garden project.
-Encourage them to explore the software and try to apply the functions mentioned above.
+Encourage them to explore the program and try to apply the functions mentioned above.

 Examples of budget tables and functions